ENDOSCOPY VS. LASER

 SPINE SURGERY IN 1 CM OR LESS

 The use of the word "laser" in spine surgery continues to cause immense confusion.
 People frequently think that surgeons are just zapping away discs with lasers by pressing a button.
 This is not the case.
 Lasers are simply tools that are used to burn tissue or remove bone.
 Lasers, ablators, ultrasonic devices, and burrs are all instruments that accomplish similar goals.
-Today these devices are usually used with standard microdiskectomy tubes that are around 1 inch in size.
+Today these devices are usually used with standard microdiscectomy tubes that are around 1 inch in size.
+Some endoscopic procedures can use a laser, but this is not necessary.
+With endoscopy, the surgeon uses a camera/scope instead of a larger retractor.